 I am not sure how official this is, but here is a term I would like to coin right here on my blog: “The onion test”.

-The onion test is a simple reality check for anyone who thinks they have come up with a universal function for non-coding DNA1.
+The onion test is a simple reality check for anyone who thinks they have come up with a universal function for junk DNA.
 Whatever your proposed function, ask yourself this question: Can I explain why an onion needs about five times more non-coding DNA for this function than a human?

 Further, if you think perhaps onions are somehow special, consider that members of the genus Allium range in genome size from 7 pg to 31.5 pg.
 So why can A. altyncolicum make do with one fifth as much regulation, structural maintenance, protection against mutagens, or [insert preferred universal function] as A. ursinum?